imrafaelmerino/vertx-effect/docs/README.md

 It's important to notice that any value of the above expressions can be computed by a different cluster machine's verticle.
 Imagine ten machines collaborating to compute a JsObj.
 Is not this amazing?

-- **SeqVal and MapVal**
+- **ListExp and MapExp**

 They represent sequences and maps. **Modules use them internally**.
-For example, the deploy method uses a MapVal to put the deployed verticles using their addresses as keys.
-They also use a SeqVal when more than a verticle instance is deployed.
+For example, the deploy method uses a MapExp to put the deployed verticles using their addresses as keys.
+They also use a ListExp when more than a verticle instance is deployed.
 As with the other expressions, you can compute their values either in parallel or sequentially.

 ```

-MapVal<String> map = MapVal.parallel("a",Val<String>,
+MapExp<String> map = MapExp.parallel("a",Val<String>,
                                      "b",Val<String>,
                                      "c",Val<String>
                                      );

-SeqVal<Integer> seq = SeqVal.parallel(Val<Integer>,Val<Integer>);
+ListExp<Integer> seq = ListExp.parallel(Val<Integer>,Val<Integer>);

 Val<Integer> firstFinishing = seq.race();

 ```

 The _race_ function returns the value that finishes first.
-You can race a _JsArrayVal_ as well.
+You can race a _JsArrayExp_ as well.

 ## <a name="reactive"><a/> Being reactive